dbpolglase/tUI/Manual-en.md

 <blockquote>
 <p>Movements of type -n indicate to the application to make “n” steps back in the path of views that ended in this view.
 In this way, a view can be invoked from different points and return naturally to them.</p>
 </blockquote>
-<p>In the view menu1 / boton2 we are going to apply in Moves form1:name for the Enter event, so that the form opens when clicking on boton2 of menu1.</p>
+<p>In the View menu1 / boton2 we are going to apply in Moves form1:name for the Enter event, so that the form opens when clicking on boton2 of menu1.</p>
 <p>In the form, we are going to apply the following movements:</p>
 <p>In the element form1:name<br>
 Enter, “:2” or :check</p>